Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 Because some sheriff’s offices don’t offer online search databases, people can call their local county jail for inmate information.
 Someone can also go to the aforementioned Illinois Court site and contact their local Clerk’s Office.

-How Do I Locate a Prisoner in Illinois’ Federal or State Prisons?
+How Do I Locate a Prisoner in Federal or IL State Prisons?

-If anyone needs to gather information about a local prison inmate, they can use the Illinois DOC inmate custody search feature mentioned earlier in this guide.
+If anyone needs to gather information about a local prison inmate, they can use the Illinois DOC individual in custody search feature mentioned earlier in this guide.
 They can also call, write, or email the department.
 Below is the contact information of its two locations:

 Chicago Location – Illinois DOC